 Here is the comment to change the polling from West-Europe to North-Europe

-So, if you have look at the storage accounts, it has been changed the polling from West-Europe to North-Europe.
+So, if you have look at the Azure Storage Accounts, it has been changed the polling from West-Europe to North-Europe.

 - It is all about risk mitigation, no 100% bullet-proof solutions